maddydevgits/WiFi-Imaging-System/README.md

 7. Create Register HTML Page ✔️
 8. Create a Route for Register ✔️
 9. Collect Data from Form ✔️
-10. Store it in Block ✖️
+10. Store it in Block ✔️
+11. Create a Route for Login and Collect data ✖️